Encyclopedia Galactica Submissions

 • Referencing generally accepted scientific or engineering publications (peer-reviewed or popular), serious websites, or other materials.
 Online references, including links, are particularly welcome.

-• In the case of ideas of a societal/psychological nature, arguing a plausible chain of historical events, based at least loosely from a starting point in the present day that might lead to the conditions you propose.
+• In the case of ideas of a societal/psychological nature, this would mean describing a plausible chain of historical events, based on the setting's existing premises, that might lead to the conditions you propose.

 • The following are unacceptable defenses and will result in your submission being ignored (i.e it will never become part of the setting):